 How much gold jewelry can you bring under India’s new baggage rules 2026?

 Under the new baggage rules effective 2 February 2026, India redefined duty-free jewelry allowance for Indians, both resident and overseas.
+The redefined jewelry allowance is purely weight-based now, irrespective of the value.
 Whether you are a resident Indian, or an NRI living abroad, you are entitled to carrying gold jewelry duty free to India within the following limits:

 • 40 grams for Indian women and 20 grams for Indian men returning from an international trip